Changing a Will after death – Deed of variation

 - The deed must be written and completed within two years of the date of death.

-- Clearly state the change to the estate and identify the person who will be benefitting from the change.
+- It must clearly state the change to the estate and identify the person who will be benefitting from the change.

-- Contain a statement that that declares if the variation will have an effect on Inheritance tax and/or capital gains tax.
+- It must contain a statement that that declares if the variation will have an effect on Inheritance tax and/or capital gains tax.

 - An application from the court for the consent of any beneficiaries who are under the age of 18.